BSc Biochemistry Career Path

 • Physical chemistry: This course covers the principles of thermodynamics, kinetics, and quantum mechanics as they apply to chemical systems.

-• Biophysics: This course covers the application of physical principles to the study of biological systems, including topics such as protein structure, enzyme kinetics, and membrane transport.
+• Biophysics: This course covers applying physical principles to studying biological systems, including topics such as protein structure, enzyme kinetics, and membrane transport.

 Eligibility

 The specific eligibility requirements for a Bachelor of Science in Biochemistry program may vary depending on the institution and the country in which the program is located.
-In general, however, there are certain requirements that are commonly found in BSc Biochemistry programs.
+However, certain requirements are commonly found in BSc Biochemistry programs.
 Some of these requirements may include:

 • High school diploma: Most BSc Biochemistry programs require applicants to have completed high school or its equivalent.

-• Prerequisite courses: Some programs may require applicants to have completed certain prerequisite courses in subjects such as chemistry, biology, and math.
+• Prerequisite courses: Some programs may require applicants to have completed certain chemistry, biology, and math prerequisite courses.

 • Minimum GPA: Many programs have a minimum GPA requirement for applicants.